What are Sober Living Homes?

 Some of the benefits of the sober living houses include:

 Life Skills: Sober living is a team effort.
-Everyone pitches in to maintain a daily routine.
-Living in close proximity to others in a sober living home teaches valuable skills such as cleaning up after oneself, maintaining the cleanliness of the bathroom, and helping with cooking.
+Everyone contributes to maintaining a daily routine.
+Living in proximity to others in a sober living home teaches valuable skills such as cleaning up after oneself, maintaining bathroom hygiene, and helping with cooking.

-Community: According to David Greenleaf of Recovered Connections in Texas, “Having a strong support system allows residents to avoid the isolation that can sometimes lead to post-treatment regression.”
+Community: According to David Greenleaf of Sober Living North Texas, “Having a strong support system allows residents to avoid the isolation that can sometimes lead to post-treatment regression.”
 Community is imperative to strong, positive mental health and long-term sobriety.

-Reduce Relapse: Living in recovery homes or sober living houses reduces relapse.
+Reduce Relapse: Living in recovery homes or sober living houses reduces the risk of relapse.
 These sober living centers surround people in addiction recovery with others in recovery.
 Whenever someone faces an issue, they can always find someone to talk to, so no one has to be alone.

 Environment: Sometimes, going home after treatment is not the best option for sobriety.
 A sober living house offers a home without substance abuse triggers.